Cooking Class Lead Host – Lonsdale

 - Comfortable using Gmail for communication and accessing shared information

-- Monitor key products used in classes and communicate these additions to the Class Product Collections to the Director of Culinary Operations
+- Monitor key products used in classes and communicate these to the Director of Culinary Operations

 - Orientation and training of high school internship students (Lonsdale location only)